quixio/hackaton-august-2024/README.md

 ## Example

-- **Initial Visualization**: This is the default visualization provided by the template.
+- **Initial visualization**: This is the default visualization provided by the template.

   ![Initial visualization](./images/image.png)

 - **ChatGPT conversation**: [View Conversation](https://chatgpt.com/share/de44d4c7-fcbf-4eb5-8919-f999ab4b1bfb)

-- **Improved Visualization**: After a few iterations with ChatGPT, the visualization was enhanced.
+- **Improved visualization**: After a few iterations with ChatGPT, the visualization was enhanced.
 However, there's potential to achieve even more with additional creativity and imagination.

   ![Improved visualization](./images/image-1.png)